-Commonly sold as Plan B One-Step and ella®, emergency contraception may reduce the chance of pregnancy.
-These medications are reported to work in several possible ways: Delaying ovulation, blocking sperm from joining with an egg, or preventing a fertilized egg from implanting – some may consider this a very early abortion.1,2,3
+Commonly sold as Plan B One-Step and ella®, these emergency contraceptives may reduce the chance of pregnancy.
+These medications are reported to work in several possible ways: Delaying ovulation, blocking sperm from joining with an egg, or preventing a fertilized egg from implanting – some may consider this a very early abortion.1,2,3,4

 Emergency contraception does not prevent the spread of sexually transmitted infections (STIs), and there are potential risks and side effects to be considered.4